tobespc/codewind-node-profiler/README.md

 ## Developing the extension with VS Code
 1. Clone the `codewind-node-profiler` repository locally.
-2. Run `npm install` in the cloned `codewind-ls-node-prof` folder.
+2. Run `npm install` in the cloned `codewind-node-profiler` folder.
 This command installs all necessary npm modules in both the client and server folder.
 3. Open the clone of the `codewind-node-profiler` repository in VS Code.
 4. Press **Ctrl**+**Shift**+**B** on Windows or **Cmd**+**Shift**+**B** on Mac to compile the client and server.
 5. Switch to the **Debug** view.